jchristn/RestWrapper/README.md

 A simple C# class library to help simplify REST API requests and responses (RESTful HTTP and HTTPS)

-## New in v2.1.1
+## New in v2.1.2

-- XML documentation
+- Fix misnamed content-length parameter

 ## Test Apps